Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 Boundary conditions for heat transfer in SHG crystals: The lateral surfaces are cooled to a constant temperature, facilitating heat dissipation, while input and output faces are cooled by radiation and convection.
 The crystal axis, experiencing peak temperatures, is treated as an insulated boundary, ensuring accurate heat distribution modeling critical for optimizing SHG performance.
 </p>

+## 6.1.
+Our Contribution (1)
+Our contributions to understanding these heat transfer dynamics are detailed in the following publications:

+- **Heat Equation _ Continuous Wave Gaussian _ Analytical** [(Link)](https://opg.optica.org/ao/abstract.cfm?uri=ao-47-13-2317)
+This work focuses on predicting temperature distributions in laser crystals using a Continuous Wave Gaussian source.
+The analytical model provided insights into the basic thermal behavior in solid-state lasers, a critical step toward designing more efficient systems by accurately modeling heat within complex crystal structures.

+- **Heat Equation _ Continuous Wave Gaussian _ Computational** [(Link)](https://link.springer.com/article/10.1007/s13538-014-0291-x)
+Building upon the analytical work, this computational study incorporated more realistic factors, such as temperature-dependent thermal conductivity and radiation effects.
+The model demonstrated the significant impact of these often-overlooked factors on heat distribution in KTP crystals, enhancing the thermal modeling of laser systems.

+- **Heat Equation _ Pulsed Wave Gaussian _ Computational** [(Link)](https://opg.optica.org/ao/abstract.cfm?uri=ao-54-6-1241)
+This study developed a numerical model for heat distribution under Pulsed Gaussian conditions, highlighting the critical role of variable thermal conductivity, especially when radiation effects are minimal.
+The findings improved the accuracy of predicting heat behavior in pulsed laser systems, contributing to more effective thermal management strategies.

 # 7. Phase Mismatch
 During SHG, a crystal is subjected to laser radiation, the temperature at various points within the crystal becomes spatially and temporally dependent.
 This variation in temperature causes corresponding changes in the crystal's refractive index, making the refractive index also a function of position and time.
 Since the speed of light in a medium is dependent on its refractive index, the speed of light traveling through different regions of the crystal will similarly be a function of position and time.
 Specifically, the temperature gradient within the crystal causes the speed of light to vary radially.
 Consequently, different regions of the wavefront experience different speeds, leading to distortions in the wavefront shape.
 This results in a phase mismatch between the fundamental and second harmonic waves.
 In different crystals, the wavefronts may be convex or concave.
 Figure 6. shows a concave wavefront.